 2. Advanced personalization & customer segmentation powered by AI

 Another area where marketers can anticipate an AI impact is in personalization of content, customer journeys, and lookalike audience modeling.
-Artificial intelligence tools such as keyword spotting can help you quickly analyze datasets to learn things about your visitors that no other analytics system will show.
+Artificial intelligence tools such as Automation Rules can help you quickly analyze datasets to learn things about your visitors that no other analytics system will show.
 Marketers can discover new use cases, product problems, and customer sentiments without having to comb through conversations.

 Similarly, AI can be setup to trigger automated, predictive journeys.
 AI tools using machine learning can help you trigger the right message, on the right channel, at the right time by leveraging customer data to create more relevant experiences.
 With the ability to adjust quickly to messaging and products, marketers can better tailor their messages and let fewer leads slip away.